emsif84/emsif84.github.io/index.md

 # Data Positions
 * Dec, 2021 - today: Data Management in the telecommunication industry

+&nbsp;

 * November, 2018 - May, 2019: Junior Social Scientist in Energy Research at Institute for Ressource Efficiency and Energy Strategies (IREES), Karlsruhe

 # Internships
-* June, 2018 - October, 2018: Social Science in Energy Research Institute for Ressource Efficiency and Energy Strategies (IREES), Karlsruhe
+* June, 2018 - October, 2018: Social Science in Energy Research at Institute for Ressource Efficiency and Energy Strategies (IREES), Karlsruhe

+&nbsp;

 * April, 2017 - May, 2018: Social Science and thesis in Energy Research at Fraunhofer Institute for Systems and Innovation Research (ISI), Karlsruhe